 Her publications, which have appeared in top 50 law reviews, books, and peer-reviewed journals, examine the relationship between international trade and investment with domestic regulatory structures, specifically in the areas of energy and the environment, sustainable development, and international consumer protection law.
 Her recent research focuses more specifically on the trade implications of local decarbonization strategies in national efforts to mitigate for environmental challenges.
 Due to her expertise on NAFTA and international trade, she has been interviewed by media outlets including the Dallas Morning News and Bloomberg BNA News,

-Professor Trujillo was awarded an Alexander von Humboldt Foundation Research Fellowship to write her book, Reframing the Trade and Environment Linkage through Sustainable Developmentin a Fragmented World, which will be published with Cambridge University Press in 2018.
-In furtherance of this book project, she has been a Visiting Scholar at the Max Planck Institute for Comparative Public Law and International Law (MPIL) in Heidelberg, Germany during Fall 2015 and 2016 and will be returning to the MPIL in the same capacity in 2018.
+Professor Trujillo was awarded an Alexander von Humboldt Foundation Research Fellowship to write her book, Reimagining Trade through a Sustainable Development Framework, which will be published with Cambridge University Press in 2021.
+In furtherance of this book project, she has been a Visiting Scholar at the Max Planck Institute for Comparative Public Law and International Law (MPIL) in Heidelberg, Germany.

 Professor Trujillo was also elected in 2018 to the Executive Council of the American Society of International Law where she serves on the Strategic Initiatives and Book Awards Committees.
 The Massachusetts Association of Hispanic Attorneys named Professor Trujillo “Latina Trailblazer in the Law” in 2012.
 She currently also serves on the Action Committee of the Texas Bar International Law Section.